 Your baby is teething when their first set of teeth (or primary teeth) break through the gums.
 This usually begins around 4 to 12 months old, starting with one of the front bottom teeth.
 The upper front teeth usually follow.
 The remaining teeth (20 total) will slowly come in until the child is about two and a half years old.

 Baby teeth help maintain the space for permanent teeth and allow a toddler to:

 - Desire to chew on anything within reach

 - Swollen, tender gums

 - Rub baby’s gums.
-Use a clean finger to massage or rub baby’s irritated gums for two-minute intervals.
+Use a clean finger or washcloth to massage or rub baby’s irritated gums for 2 minute intervals.

 - Offer a teething aid.
 A damp washcloth chilled in the fridge, a teething ring, or an infant toothbrush can be great ways for your baby to get some teething relief.
 Just be sure to keep an eye on them for their safety.

 - Keep it cool.
 If your baby is already eating solid foods, it may enjoy cold items such as applesauce, pureed fruit, or yogurt.
 Frozen breastmilk or formula given in a mesh food feeder can also help soothe babies who aren’t quite ready for solid foods.

 - Dry the drool.
 A bib will keep your baby’s face dry and prevent rashes.
 Keep a clean, dry cloth on hand for wiping drool.

 - Over-the-counter remedies.
 If your child is over 6 months, you may try an infant acetaminophen (Tylenol) or ibuprofen (Motrin).
 Do not give a baby anything that contains aspirin, and be careful about teething gels that can be rubbed directly on a baby’s gums.
 Do follow the directions on the package and consult your pharmacist for any assistance.